 Consistent with federal regulations applicable to federal financial aid eligibility, the District shall assess and designate each of its programs as either a “credit hour” program or a “clock hour” program.

-The Chancellor shall establish procedures which prescribe the definition of “credit hour” consistent with applicable federal regulations and California Code of Regulations, title 5, section 55002.5, as they apply to community college districts.
+The Chancellor shall establish procedures which prescribe the definition of “credit hour” consistent with applicable federal regulations and California Code of Regulations, Title 5, section 55002.5, as they apply to community college districts.

 Title 5 (§55002 and §55002.5) provides minimum hour to unit ratios and minimum unit increments at California Community Colleges.
 Specific hour to unit ratios and unit increments are defined locally.
 At the San Diego Community College District Colleges, a minimum of 48 total student learning hours is equivalent to 1 unit of credit and the minimum unit increment is 0.5, except in special circumstances.

-For Cooperative Work Experience 75 hours of paid work experience is equivalent to 1 unit of credit and 60 hours of non-paid work experience is equivalent to 1 unit of credit.
-Units may be awarded in 0.5 unit increments
+Work experience courses shall adhere to the formula for credit hour calculations identified in Title 5, Section 55253

 The Chancellor shall establish procedures to assure that curriculum at the District complies with the definition of “credit hour” or “clock hour,” where applicable.
 The Chancellor shall also establish procedure for using a clock-to-credit hour conversion formula to determine whether a credit hour program is eligible for federal financial aid.
 The conversion formula is used to determine whether such a credit-hour program has an appropriate minimum number of clock hours of instruction for each credit hour it claims.